PLAUSIBLE PHOTOGRAPH OF JOSEPH SMITH

 Wadle Mace said of Joseph: He was a fine-looking man, tall and well-proportioned, strong and active…blue eyes…” (“Journal of Wandle Mace, 1809-1890” Typewritten copy, Brigham Young University Library, p.
 38.)

-Joseph F. Smith and Joseph Smith III (cousins, sons of the Martyrs) wrote about having Daguerreotypes of their Dad's
+Joseph F. Smith and Joseph Smith III (sons of the Hyrum and Joseph Smith) wrote about having Daguerreotypes of their Dads

-Joseph Smith III's letter to the Salt Lake Tribune
+Joseph Smith III's 1910 Letter to the Salt Lake Tribune

-March 20th, 1910, issue of the Salt Lake Tribune, Joseph Smith III, nearing 80, speaking about TWO paintings, FIRST a duplicate oil painting, that he commission (between 1879-99) and donated to the Library of Congress, in 1899, based on the "authentic oil painting" (when his father was 36 years old) and a daguerreotype taken by Lucian Foster (likely 1844- when his Dad was then 38); SECONDLY- the "authentic oil painting"- he "think"s was done in "1843", and how "the painting", was "sustained in its characteristic likeness to my father by the daguerreotype in our possession, taken the same year, I think, by an artist by the name of Lucian Foster".
-I doubt Joseph Smith III painted over the "authentic oil painting", rather the "duplicated oil painting" (still owned by the Iowa Historical Society) was based on the original 1842 David Roger's painting, and the daguerreotype.
+March 20th, 1910, issue of the Salt Lake Tribune, (Link to the left, go to page 29 to read the letter), Joseph Smith III speaks about two different oil paintings, first about a "duplicate oil painting" by Victor Kress, he commissioned (somewhere between 1879-99) and donated to the Iowa Historical Society (in 1899), based on the "authentic oil painting" (painted in 1842, when his father was 36 years old) and a daguerreotype taken by Lucian Foster (April- June 1844, before Joseph Smith Jr. died).
+J.S III states that the "authentic oil painting"- he "think"s was done in "1843", and the "the painting" (the duplicate, or the original painting?
+I believe it's the "duplicate" as why would he call the painting from life "authentic" if it had been painted over or changed?), was "sustained in its characteristic likeness to my father by the daguerreotype in our possession, taken the same year, I think, by an artist by the name of Lucian Foster"- quotes from Joseph Smith III, 1910.

 "This photo comes from a album that had ‘Smith” ID’d photos in it…I listed a few cdv’s that, like this one looked to be copies of Daguerreotypes, they did well at auction & covered the cost of this album... the comment about Mormons stuck, mostly because my mothers sister is on the Washington D. C. Church High Council, so I started to look into this... this photo, witch at the time, I beginning to believe was Joseph Smith…